 Milk Myths

-It is probably no surprise to you that cow’s milk and the milk cats produce are different.
-Cow’s milk and goat’s milk have higher levels of lactose than a cat’s milk.
-Therefore, while kittens can tolerate milk from a cow or a goat, if they are lactose intolerant they just may suffer the side effects of adult cats, such as vomiting and diarrhea.
+It’s probably no surprise to you that cow’s milk and cat’s milk are different.
+Cow’s milk and goat’s milk have higher levels of lactose than cat’s milk.
+Therefore, while kittens can usually tolerate milk from a cow or a goat, if they’re lactose intolerant they may suffer the same side effects as adult cats, such as vomiting and diarrhea.

 A common misconception regarding cow’s milk is that it causes worms.
 Experts agree this is not true.
 The only time a kitten would get worms is if their mother has worms while nursing.
 Ideally, the mother will have been dewormed before pregnancy, which would prevent this.